Administrative Assistant: Job Description & Duties

 Being an administrative assistant can lead to several different career opportunities.
 That’s why it’s important to know what experience and qualifications are critical for the job as you prepare for the position.

-What is an Administrative Assistant and What do they do?
+What is an Administrative Assistant and What Do They Do?

 Depending on the business, an administrative assistant may also be in charge of purchasing, managing supplies, and working with vendors.
 At the end of the day, admins and office professionals are the backbone and lifeblood of many businesses.
 Without them, offices wouldn’t run as smoothly or efficiently.